iam-amanxz/taskie/server/README.md

 - `CORS_DOMAINS` - frontend domains to whitelist (eg: http://localhost:3000, http://127.0.0.1:3000)
 - `JWT_SECRET` - secret to generate JWT tokens (eg: MYSUPERSECRET)

+### About email sending ⚠️
+> In order to send emails with gmail, your account needs to support [less secure accounts](https://support.google.com/accounts/answer/6010255?hl=en).
+From May 30, 2022, Google no longer supports this feature.
+Still you will be able to configure your gmail account to support email sending by generating an app password and replace `EMAIL_PASSWORD` with the generated password.
+Follow this guide on [how to generate an app password](https://wpmailsmtp.com/gmail-less-secure-apps/)

 ### Create dev and test databases
 Create two new Postgres databases one for dev and another for test and update the database url in the `.env.development` and `.env.test` files